Anything to do with recycling in Westminster should be on here, from what to do with old postage stamps to how to deal with shredded paper.

 Old-style CRT computer monitors are classified as hazardous waste.
 See electrical goods for details.

-Any item mixed with recycling that is not specified on the container is 'contamination'.
+When the wrong thing is put in the mixed recycling this is known as 'contamination'.
 Large amounts of contamination can lead to the rest of the recycling in the container, or recycling lorry, being disposed of as rubbish rather than being processed for recycling.
-Common 'contaminants' include plastic films, polystyrene, food and household items.
+Common 'contaminants' include food waste, garden waste, plastic films, polystyrene and black bags.

 Natural corks can be used to make a notice board or, if sliced finely, can be put in a compost bin.
 Plastic corks cannot be recycled.

 Please put crisp packets in with your household rubbish.
 Walkers does operate a crisp packet recycling scheme.
 Go to their website and find your nearest crisp packet recycling point.